 Industry Code for Consumer Goods that contain Button Batteries

 The NRA Technical Standards Committee has enacted major industry change surrounding the use and access to button batteries for children.

-The NRA Technical Standards Committee working group devised the current “Industry Code for Consumer Goods that Contain Button Batteries” with input from the ACCC and consumer safety regulators.
+The NRA Technical Standards Committee working group devised the current “Industry Code for Consumer Goods that Contain Button Batteries” in conjunction with the ACCC and consumer safety regulators.
 The Industry Code aims to reduce the risk of death and life threatening injuries to children from button battery ingestion.